-Cardigan Navy school cardigan with sky blue lion emblem.
+Blouse White, short-sleeved school blouse with embroidered lion emblem.
+T-shirts are not to be worn under the blouse.
+Skirt Navy school skirt, to be worn just above the knee.
+Jersey Navy school jersey with sky blue lion emblem.
+OR Cardigan Navy school cardigan with sky blue lion emblem.
 Jacket Navy school jacket with sky blue lion emblem.
 This is the only jacket to be worn when in school uniform.
 Jackets are not to be worn inside.
 Sandals Must be worn in Term 1 and Term 4.
-Sandals are optional in worn with sandals.

-Term 2 and Term 3.
+Sandals are optional in Term 2 and Term 3.
 Black or brown leather Roman sandals; McKinlays 'Safari', Birkenstock 'Milano' and Hush Puppies 'Nigella' are also acceptable.
-No socks or stockings to be lace-up shoes, with a defined low heel.
+No socks or stockings to be worn with sandals.
+Shoes May be worn in Term 2 and Term 3.
+Plain black, leather lace-up shoes, with a defined low heel.
 These are to be worn with stockings or white ankle socks.
 Patent leather, suede, sports, ballet-style shoes and boots are not allowed.
 No buckles, bows, chains or other decorations are permitted.